thsie004/asgn2/README.md

      badly with dynamically allocated array and will not let it be freed properly causing a unsolvable memory leak.
 After 3 hours of work I (Tom) decided that we will not worry about single bash commands over 998 characters long (by single I mean command with no connectors).
+Also there cannot be more than 99 tokens in a single command for a similar reason.

     -During a command that takes a significant amount of time (e.g. ping -c 10 www.google.com), any input from the keyboard will be recognized by